ryan-hdez/BST260_Final_RHC/bst260_final.md

 If I had more time, I would spend it on refining my regex calls for the “Status” and “TOD” variables.
 Considering more possible patterns for each variable level (ex.
 Status = “Hiker”) could help retain more data points, which would help model accuracy.
-Furthermore, I might also try different machine learning methods (ex. regression) and see if those perform better.
+Furthermore, I would use cross-validation instead as the method of selecting an optimal k-value, and I might try other machine-learning methods (ex. regression) to compare their performance.

 ## References